-The thermo sensitive paper was a coated paper, whose coating composition comprised a thermo sensitive dye.
-In a thermal printer, the thermal head was heated by an electrical pulse current and the heat transferred to the thermo sensitive paper.
-During heating, the thermo sensitive recording paper and the thermal head are kept in contact with each other and some of the ingredients of the thermo sensitive composition are in molten state.
-The molten ingredients solidify when removal of the thermal head from the thermo sensitive recording paper is to take place.
-Two thermal sensitive papers available in the market were used.
+The thermosensitive paper was a coated paper, in which the coating composition comprised a thermosensitive dye.
+In the thermal printer, the thermal head was heated by an electrical pulse current, and the heat was transferred to the thermosensitive paper.
+During heating, the thermosensitive paper and the thermal head are kept in contact with each other, and some of the agents of the thermosensitive composition are in molten state.
+These molten agents solidify with the removal of the thermal head from the thermosensitive paper and, as a result, the printing appears.
+Two thermosensitive papers available in the market were used.
 They were denominated "Paper F" and "Paper G".
-In both cases were printed areas of 1cm x 1cm (Figure 1) using the thermal printer Atlantek model 400, operating with energy density of 13.2 mJ/mm2.
-For "Paper F" it was also printed areas using nine different energy densities: (3.2; 4.6; 6.1; 7.5; 8.9; 10.3; 11.7; 14.6 and 16.0) mJ/mm2.
-[8]
+In both cases, areas of 1cm x 1cm were printed (Figure 1) using the thermal printer Atlantek model 400, operating with energy density of 13.2 mJ/mm.
+For "Paper F", areas were also printed using nine different energy densities: (3.2; 4.6; 6.1; 7.5; 8.9; 10.3; 11.7; 14.6 and 16.0) mJ/mm (Atlantek, 2003).